 This recipe became a staple at my Thanksgiving table completely by accident.
-It is a classic Paula Deen recipe and I made it one day one a whim because it just looked so good.
+It is a classic Paula Deen recipe and I made it one day on a whim because it just looked so good.
 I watched Paula make it on her show and it looked so easy and so, well, Paula.
 I was not prepared for how delicious it is.
 Crazy, insane good.
 I should have known that it would be amazing.
 Cake mix, butter, cream cheese, pumpkin, sugar, Paula.
 All good things in my book.

 I made it for Thanksgiving one year when my sister-in-law was spending the holiday with us.
 We ate very little the night of Thanksgiving because we were all really full, but in the course of two days, she polished off the entire 9×13 pan.
 By herself.
 I was truly impressed.
 She is an itty-bitty thing too.
 I hope Ava gets the Hester metabolism.
-They can eat and never gain afterwards.
+They can eat and never gain afterward.
 Jeal.
 Totally jeal.

 A few nights ago, I needed to make a dish to bring to a meeting at the kid’s school and I brought this.
 The next morning I had two emails asking for the recipe.
 This recipe is simple and delicious.